mfasman95/discordia/packages/framework/README.md

 ## Token
 >String

 Your private Discord bot token.
 The token for your bot should be located at https://discordapp.com/developers/applications/{client-id}/bot (replace {client-id} with the Client ID of your Discord application) in a hidden field that you can reveal by clicking "Click to Reveal Token".
-[This guide](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) is a useful one for making a new Discord bot if you have not done so before.
-Follow that guide through step #4 to make your bot and get a link to invite it to a server.
+[This guide](gs_setup_your_bot) will help you make a new Discord bot if you have not done so before.

 >⚠️This token is a sensitive piece of information.
 DO NOT commit it with your source code.
 Regenerate it if it ever becomes compromised.⚠️